MECKLENBURGH SQUARE GARDEN INFORMATION

 - (1) All College Members and Council Tax payers of Mecklenburgh Square are entitled to use the Garden.

-- (2) The Committee also gives “outside key holder status” to a limited number of residents near the Square.
+- (2) The Committee also gives “external key holder status” to a limited number of residents near the Square.
 Applications should be directed to the Chairman.
-Outside key holders are charged an annual subscription for the use of the Garden.
+External key holders are charged an annual subscription for the use of the Garden.

 - 3) Members of William Goodenough House, London House and the Goodenough Club may obtain Garden keys on an ad hoc basis from their respective reception desks by depositing their room keys in exchange for a Garden key.